osboot/make-initrd/Documentation/BootParameters.md

 - `rd-preload-modules` enables/disables loading a static list of modules before udev service.
 - `rd.driver.blacklist=<comma-separated list>` specifies the list of kernel module names that should be added to blacklist before loading any kernel modules.
+- `rd.driver.pre=<comma-separated list>` specifies the list of kernel module names that should be preloaded.

 Parameters responsible for mounting the root file system: